kamineedyou/pccip/README.md

 ```bash
 flake8 --statistics
 ```
+##Documentation
+The documentation can be found in https://kamineedyou.github.io/
 ## Contributing

 Make a feature branch from dev (git flow feature start MYFEATURE ) and do a merge request with dev.
 If the code is reviewed by another person it will be pushed into